heiner/dylaniki/Forgetful_Heart.md

     Forgetful heart,
     we laughed and had a good time, you and I.
-    It’s been so long.
+    It's been so long.
-    Now you’re content to let the days go by.
+    Now you're content to let the days go by.
     When you were there,
     you were the answer to my prayer.

     Forgetful heart,
     we loved with all the love that life can give.
     What can I say?
-    Without you, it’s so hard to live.
+    Without you, it's so hard to live.
-    Can’t take much more.
+    Can't take much more.
-    Why can’t we love like we did before.
+    Why can't we love like we did before.

     Forgetful heart,
     like a walking shadow in my brain.